box/developer.box.com/content/guides/box-ai/extract-metadata-structured.md

 </Message>

-With Box AI API, you can extract metadata from the provided file and return the result in the form of key-value pairs.
+With Box AI API, you can extract metadata from the provided file and get the result in the form of key-value pairs.
-As input, you can either create a structure using the `fields` parameter, or an already defined metadata template.
+As input, you can either create a structure using the `fields` parameter, or use an already defined metadata template.
 To learn more about creating templates, see [Creating metadata templates in the Admin Console][templates-console] or use the [metadata template API][templates-api].

 ## Send a request